gurock/trcli/README.md

   --auto-close-run       Use this option to automatically close the created run.
   --run-case-ids         Comma separated list of test case IDs to include in
                          the test run (i.e.: 1,2,3,4).
+  --run-refs             A comma-separated list of references/requirements (up to 2000 characters) --run-refs-action      Action to perform on references: 'add' (default), 'update' (replace all),
-  --run-refs             A comma-separated list of references/requirements -f, --file             Write run title and id to file.
+                         or 'delete' (remove all or specific) -f, --file             Write run title and id to file.
   --help                 Show this message and exit.
 ```